ElvesGITHUB/PassSystem/README.md

 # PassSystem
-A application about to make specific password for each seller
+An application about to make specific password for each seller